 We can help you install, connect, and configure VaultPress, and advise on best practices.
 We can also help you begin a restore and investigate failed backups and restores.
 In some situations, we may ask you to provide FTP, SFTP, or SSH credentials so we may access your server (with your explicit permission).
 You are not required to give us these credentials, but we may not be able to troubleshoot some issues without this permitted access.
 Important note: you do need to add credentials to VaultPress or Jetpack Backup to run a restore of your site, so it’s best to get these credentials added when you initially purchase your plan.

-We’re unable to configure, troubleshoot, or fix your server configuration, firewalls, or database issues that may interfere with a successful restore.
+We’re unable to configure, troubleshoot, or fix your server configuration, firewalls, or database issues that may interfere with a successful backup or restore.
 Assistance with manual restores is also outside the scope of support we can offer.

 VaultPress and Jetpack: Malware Scanning and Security Fixes